 This started in October 2013

-This year it will be offered from September to patients from the date they turn 70 or 78 in 2017/18.
+Shingles vaccinations are available to patients aged 70,71,72,73,74, 75,78 and 79.
 Eligibility remains up to the 80th birthday.
 If you were previously eligible but missed it, we can offer vaccination at a routine nurse appointment from now.